-On March 22, we will celebrate the stellar accomplishments of 14 Binghamton University graduates at the Alumni Association Special Recognition Awards dinner and ceremony, to be held at the Edison Ballroom in Manhattan.
+On March 22, we celebrated the stellar accomplishments of 14 Binghamton University graduates at the Alumni Association Special Recognition Awards Ceremony, held at the Edison Ballroom in Manhattan.

 SIGNATURE AWARD RECIPIENTS

 The Bartle Award recognizes and honors graduates who have rendered outstanding voluntary service to the Binghamton University community, while also serving their communities, their careers and their country.